bircow/doksit/README.md

 ## Contribution

-If you've found a bug or want to suggest new features, please feel free to use [GitHub Issue Tracker](https://github.com/nait-aul/doksit/issues).
+If you've found a bug or want to suggest new features / improvements, please feel free to use [GitHub Issue Tracker](https://github.com/nait-aul/doksit/issues).

 ## License